echosprint/TabularTransformer/docs/index.md

 These three components work together to encode tabular data in a way that captures the relationships and interactions between column features, ultimately producing a highly contextual embedding that enhances predictive performance.

+The diagram of the model is illustrated below.

 ![TabularTransformer architecture](assets/arch.svg)